andy-9/learning/AWS/developer_associate.md

 ## How can users access AWS ?
 To access AWS, you have three options:
-* AWS Management Console (protected by password + MFA)
+* AWS Management Console (protected by password + MFA) (Best for users who prefer a graphical interface, need to perform manual tasks, or are exploring AWS services.)
 * AWS Command Line Interface (CLI): protected by access keys
-* AWS Software Developer Kit (SDK) - for code: protected by access keys
+* AWS Software Development Kit (SDK) - for code: protected by access keys (Best for developers who need to automate AWS interactions, build applications, or integrate AWS services into their software.
+It requires programming knowledge and is suitable for more complex, automated, or large-scale tasks.)
 Access Keys are generated through the AWS Console.
 Users manage their own access keys